openmultiplayer/web/docs/scripting/callbacks/OnPlayerUpdate.md

     if (fHealth != GetPVarFloat(playerid, "faPlayerHealth"))
     {
         // Player health has changed since the last update -> server, so obviously thats the thing updated.
-        // Lets do further checks see if he's lost or gained health, anti-health cheat? ;)
+        // Lets do further checks see if he's lost or gained health, anti-health cheat?Â ;)

         if (fHealth > GetPVarFloat(playerid, "faPlayerHealth"))
         {